GREEN LANTERN #43

 Katma’s gambit misfires, though, and Stewart rallies himself, fighting until he realises the Black Lanterns are there only as a distraction.
 He leaves Xanshi behind, the Black Lanterns following him, but is shocked to find the planet so close to Earth and sends out a warning.

-The short back-up story, The Birth of Nekron, can be found here.
+The short back-up story, The Birth of Nekron, can be found among the TALES OF THE CORPS.

 Following the events of BLACKEST NIGHT #6, Hal Jordan leads the attack against the Black Lanterns not only with the representatives of the other Corps, but also their new back-ups who all take to their new roles all too easily.
 As Jordan attempts to regroup and direct the attack against Nekron, the Black Lantern Spectre appears and captures him, turning him into a Black Lantern.